zivuch/js-content/Suggested.md

 - The old "var"
 - Code Quality *
   - Debugging in the browser
-  - Coding Style **_ new _**
+  - Coding Style <code style="color:red">**_ new _**</code>
-    - That is actually the art of programming – to take a complex task and code it in a way that is both correct and human-readable.
+    - That is the art of programming – to take a complex task and code it in a correct and human-readable way.
 A good code style greatly assists in that.
   - Comments

 ### Day 2: Intermediate JavaScript Concepts